Part I: Introduction

 School, district and state department of education websites serve as the definitive public sources of information about school schedules, news and events, academic standards and curricular resources, testing and school accountability, teacher certification, support services for students with special needs, supplemental learning opportunities, and school and staff contact information.
 These websites also allow educators and students’ families easy opportunities to update school records, check on their students’ progress, make payments for school services, and sign up for educational, financial, and other social service programs.

-In order to shed light on the current status of state department of education and school district website security and privacy practices, in October 2017 EdTech Strategies undertook a research project, entitled Tracking: EDU, to shed light on:
+In order to shed light on the current status of state department of education and school district website security and privacy practices, from October 2017 to January 2018 EdTech Strategies undertook a research project, entitled Tracking: EDU, to shed light on:

 - How education agencies protect and secure digital communications between their websites and users’ web browsers;